• Skip to main content

 • Weigh and add the dried fruits to the pan.

-• Add the vinegar, apple juice and spices to the pan.
+• Add the vinegar, apple juice, spices and caster sugar to the pan.
 Bring to the boil then reduce to a gentle simmer.
 Peel, core and slice the apples and add to the pan as you go, so they don't turn brown.

 • Simmer the chutney for 90 minutes - 2 hours, until the liquid has mostly evaporated, the apples have cooked down and the chutney is thick and glossy.